 Always respect your teammates and opponents.
 No pushing, shoving, or any physical contact at all.
 Don’t bonus ball just for amusement.
 It only takes one solid hit for a player to be out.
 Shooting players multiple times unnecessarily is an easy way to discourage beginners from coming back.

 When you’re hit, you’re hit.
-Don’t wipe paint off and keep playing; this is considered cheating.
-Hits a quarter size or bigger on anything you carry (gear, mask, marker, hopper, etc.) count.
+Don’t wipe the paint off and keep playing; this is considered cheating.
+Hits a quarter size or bigger on anything you carry (gear, paintball mask, marker, hopper, etc.) count.
 If you’re unsure of whether or not you’ve been hit, you have the right to call for a paint check.
 If this happens, the closest player to you from either team will come and see if a ball broke on you or your gear.

 Also known as the staging area, the dead zone is a dedicated area for players to go to after being eliminated from the game.
 After establishing boundaries for the field of play, everyone needs to agree on the spot of the dead zone so they know not to shoot around it.